Blank Misfires & Reliability

 The Blank-Side Faults

-Once you have a visible primer strike or a weak pop, the gun has done its job.
+Once there is a visible primer strike or a weak pop, the gun has done its job.
 Any failure from that point forward lies with the ammunition itself.
 Common causes:

 • Moisture contamination – Humidity or oil seeps into the powder, suppressing combustion.